-While a Samsung QLED might be the pinnacle of the brand’s current 4K TV line-up, not everyone has the budget to fund one of these flagship sets.
+While a Samsung QLED might be the pinnacle of the brand’s current 4K TV line-up, not everyone has the budget for a flagship set.

-Thankfully, like most TV manufacturers, Samsung has a generous spread of 4K alternatives at a range of sizes at prices.
+Thankfully, like most TV manufacturers, Samsung offers a generous spread of 4K alternatives at a range of sizes at prices.
 One such range is the Samsung NU8000, which launched in 2018.

 NU8000 spans five different screen sizes: 49in (UE49NU8000, £709), 55in (UE55NU8000, £779), 65in (UE65NU8000, £1109), 75in (UE75NU8000, £1779) and 82in (UE82NU8000, £2679).